xlab-uiuc/dmt/README.md

 5. Install the kernel:

+> [!Note]
+>
-   **Note:** We assume your machine use GRUB here.
+> We assume your machine use GRUB here.
 If you use other bootloaders, please make sure to add our kernel to the bootable kernel list.

 ```bash
 $ sudo make modules_install